NeuraLegion/sectester-js/packages/repeater/README.md

 ### Implementation details

+Under the hood `Repeater` connects to the Bright engine using web socket protocol, then listens for incoming commands from the engine.
-Under the hood `Repeater` register `ExecuteRequestEventHandler` in bus, which in turn uses the `RequestRunner` to proceed with request:
+Which in turn get executed with the `RequestRunner` to proceed with the request coming from the engine:

 ```ts
 export interface RequestRunner {